Ab initio spin Hamiltonians and magnetism of Ce and Yb triangular-lattice compounds

 {\it Crystal-field splitting and ground state.} DFT+HI calculations converge to the expected insulating state with $f^1$ and $f^{13}$ GS occupancy of the Ce and Yb 4$f$ shells, respectively (see the SM for the calculated DFT+HI spectral functions).
-The average calculated SO coupling $\lambda$=87~meV for the Ce compounds leading to the SO gap between the GS $J=5/2$ and excited $J=7/2$ multiplets of 0.30~eV, with at most 1.5\% spread among the 3 compounds.
-The value $\lambda=$0.39~eV with the SO splitting of 1.37~eV is obtained for Yb in YZGO.
-The calculated CF splitting are shown in Fig.~\ref{fig:CF} and the corresponding GS Kramers doublets are listed in Table~\ref{tab:CF_WF} (see the SM for a complete list CF wavefunctions).
-We find a particularly large total CF splitting -- about 60\% of the SO gap -- for the Ce oxides.
+The calculated CF splitting are shown in Fig.~\ref{fig:CF} and the corresponding Kramers doublets are listed in the SM~\cite{supplmat}.
+We find a particularly large total CF splitting -- about 60\% of the SO gap (the latter is 0.3~eV in all Ce systems) -- for the Ce oxides.
 Correspondingly, there is a non-negligible admixture $\approx 0.17|7/2;\pm1/2\rangle$ of the SO excited multiplet to their GS Kramers doublets.
 The CF splitting in KCeS$_2$ is almost 3 times smaller leading to the corresponding reduction of the $J=7/2$ admixture.
-No noticeable multiplet mixing is found for YZGO.
-One may notice the dominating contribution of $|M=\pm1/2\rangle$ to the GS of the Ce systems corresponding to an in-plane magnetic anisotropy.
-In contrast, one may expect an out-of-plane anisotropy in YZGO due to the largest $|M=\pm7/2\rangle$ contribution to its doublet.
-These expectations are confirmed by our results on the $g$-tensor (Table~\ref{tab:g_tensors}) extracted from the calculated magnetic moment operators $M_{\alpha}=g_{\alpha}S^{\alpha}$, $\alpha=x,y,z$ within the GS Kramers doublet.
+No noticeable multiplet mixing is found for YZGO due to its much larger SO gap of 1.37~eV.
+The dominating contribution of $|M=\pm1/2\rangle$ to the GS of all Ce systems leads to an in-plane magnetic anisotropy.
+In contrast, the $|M=\pm7/2\rangle$ states provide the largest contribution to the GS doublet of YZGO.
+The corresponding $g$-tensor extracted from the calculated magnetic moment operators $M_{\alpha}=g_{\alpha}S^{\alpha}$, $\alpha=x,y,z$ within the GS Kramers doublet is listed in Table~\ref{tab:g_tensors}.
 Here we introduced the pseudo-spin $S=1/2$ to label the states within the GS doublet and the corresponding spin operators $S^{\alpha}$.
 One sees that the in-plane components $g_{ab}=g_{x}(=g_{y})$ largely dominate in all Ce systems.
 In KCeS$_2$, the out-of-plane component even becomes negative as a result of a near-perfect cancellation between the $J=$5/2 states, with the moment induced by a $J=$7/2 admixture.
-The magnitude of $g$ in YZGO is significantly larger, with a rather small out-of-plane anisotropy.
+The $g$-tensor in YZGO is significantly larger and quasi-isotropic.